Why Charlie Kaufman Might Hate You

-I have seen and enjoyed these three movies, so last night I followed a link to a talk Kaufman gave at BAFTA, in which he rambled, creatively and sometimes less-than-coherently, to a bunch of screenwriters about all sorts of writing-related things.
-One that stuck out to me was his mention of the tendency among artists to grow to hate their audience.
+I have seen and enjoyed these three movies, so last night I followed a link to a talk Kaufman gave at BAFTA, in which he rambled to a gaggle of screenwriters, creatively and sometimes less-than-coherently, about all sorts of writing-related things.
+One thing that stuck out to me was his mention of the tendency among artists to grow to hate their audience.
 It sounds awful, I know, but it's something I've long-noticed among artists of all kinds and (confession time) it's actually a temptation towards which I, myself, sometimes feel a bit of a pull.

 I can't quite figure it out, but here's the best I've got so far...